 Here the goal is to recreate a face-to-face event – for instance – a sales meeting or some other kind of educational event.
 Visitors are offered an agenda of online experiences, sometimes with choices based on individual interests.
 For instance, such an event might open with a live broadcast of a general session starting with a dramatic video intro followed by a live keynote speaker.
 After this, visitors might be offered a choice of different panel discussions or breakout sessions – offering live interaction possibilities between presenters and audiences.
-Again, all of this can be augmented by other creative options like a live chat function throughout, a live awards presentation, an interactive game or contest that lets visitors compete for swag, a post event Zoom-like hangout session allowing visitors to casually interact with each other and your team, one-on-one calls between interested attendees and your subject experts.
-Even a virtual cocktail party.
+Again, all of this can be augmented by other creative options like a live chat function throughout, a live awards presentation, an interactive game or contest that lets visitors compete for swag to be mailed post-event – even a post event Zoom-like hangout session allowing visitors to casually interact with each other and your team.

 A recent MasterCard virtual event, whose interface (see below) we helped design, offered a lot of options like these – including a chance to enter the “Priceless Pub” where a professional mixologist did a live demo teaching people to mix two new drinks called a Priceless Perfection and a Risky Business.
 But only at 3:30 after the rest of the live events ended.

 In terms of production quality and budget, live events can range from something as simple as a webinar to something that looks and feels more like an Academy Awards broadcast with multiple live presenters, demos, videos, even entertainment options streamed live in HD from different locations.